-This brings us on to how you can measure your customer intimacy efforts.
+This brings us to how you can measure your customer intimacy efforts.
 The primary metrics you'll want to look at include:

-- Word of mouth sentiment
+- Word-of-mouth sentiment

 - Customer churn

 It's particularly important to offer effective onboarding for new clients if you're a SaaS business.
-The data tells us that the quality of the customer onboarding period can drastically impact on the rate of churn.
+The data tells us that the quality of the customer onboarding period can drastically impact your rate of churn.
 This is where a company following a customer intimacy approach would want to create brilliant client onboarding processes to make the most of the time they can spend with each customer.

-Ultimately, metrics around purchasing, using, and continuing to do both, are the best ways of measuring your customer intimacy.
+Ultimately, metrics around purchasing, using, and continuing to do both, are the best ways of measuring customer intimacy.
 If you can compare those rates to competitor performance, then you'll be in a great position to understand how your customer intimacy program is measuring up in the real world.